 In an eerie premonition of things to come, the magazine reflects on the threat of death "in the form of crackpots" that hovers around King wherever he goes.
 "I just don't worry about things like this," King is quoted as saying.
 "If I did, I just couldn't get anything done. ...
 The quality, not the longevity, of one's life is what is important.
 If you are cut down in a movement that is designed to save the soul of a nation, then no other death could be more redemptive."

 1964 - The Civil Rights Act is passed.
 The act authorises the federal government to enforce desegregation and outlaws discrimination in publicly owned facilities, as well as in employment.

 In December King is awarded the Nobel Peace Prize.
-Aged 35, he is the youngest man to have received the award.
+At the age of 35, he is the youngest person to have received the award.
 Presenting the prize, the chairman of the Nobel Committee says King "is the first person in the Western world to have shown us that a struggle can be waged without violence."

 "He is the first to make the message of brotherly love a reality in the course of his struggle, and he has brought this message to all men, to all nations and races.

 "Today we pay tribute to Martin Luther King, the man who has never abandoned his faith in the unarmed struggle he is waging, who has suffered for his faith, who has been imprisoned on many occasions, whose home has been subject to bomb attacks, whose life and the lives of his family have been threatened, and who nevertheless has never faltered."
 Full copy of the presentation speech.